Matrix Points on Varieties

 \section{The proof}

-In this section, following a suggestion by Dima Arinkin, we prove our main theorem by analyzing the map $\sigma \colon S_n(X) \to C_n(X)$ relatively over the symmetric product $\Sym^n X$.
+In this section, we prove our main theorem by analyzing the map $\sigma \colon S_n(X) \to C_n(X)$ relatively over the symmetric product $\Sym^n X$.
 We assume that we are in the situation where either $k$ is of characteristic zero, or that any local ring $R$ at a closed point of $X$ is non-negatively graded.